 A vacation to Ireland is on many people’s bucket list.
-Not only is it an exciting destination, it’s an easy trip to make from the United States or other parts of Europe, and there’s plenty to do there.
-There’s also plenty to drink there!
+Not only is it an exciting destination, it’s an easy trip to make from the United States or other parts of Europe, and there’s plenty to do.
+There’s also plenty to drink in Ireland!

 If you’re planning a trip to Ireland, you’re probably already aware of the strong drinking culture there.
 One of my favorite things to do in Ireland is discover the unique drinks and liquors they have.

 If you’re wondering what to drink in Ireland, check out this list of options.
 From Guinness to gin, and everything in between, there are many ways to discover Ireland through its drinks.

 In Ireland, its fairly clear from the moment you arrive that Guinness rules.
 Every bar and restaurant you visit in Ireland has Guinness on tap and they all know how to properly serve it too.